Jundallah (Pakistan): Shikarpur Shia Muslim massacre (30 January 2015)

-The said Sunni Muslim militant organisation carried out a powerful suicide attack on Shia Muslims when they were offering Friday Prayer.
+Jundullah carried out a devastating suicide attack on Shia Muslims during Friday prayer.
 At least 49 were massacred at the mosque site.
-While many succumbed to death as there were no ambulances in immediate movements, says reuters.
+Lacking sufficient ambulances, military vehicles and privately-owned cars transported many victims to hospital.

 Two men suspected of facilitating the 30 January Shikarpur Imambargah attack were arrested in a raid on Friday, police said.
 SSP Shikarpur Saqib Ismael Memon told the media that the suspects were arrested after being identified by the already arrested suspects during interrogation.

 "Shikarpur police in a raid in village Abdul Khaliq Kambrani near Sultankot has managed to arrest two persons who played the role of facilitator for the suicide bomber in Imambargah Karbala Maula attack," SSP Memon said.
 He said a drum full of explosive materials and detonators and other items used for preparing bombs was also recovered.
 At least 64 people were killed and many others wounded when a deadly suicide blast ripped through the Imambargah during Friday prayers late last month.
 The outlawed Jundullah militant group had claimed responsibility for the attack.
 Giving details about the suicide bomber, SSP Memon said that Mohammad Ilyas, a resident of Quetta, was brought to Shikarpur by Mohammad Raheem, who handed him over to the two accused presented before the media.
 The age of the suicide bomber was estimated to be between 18 and 20 years and before carrying out the attack on Imambargah, Ilyas stayed for a week with Ghulam Rasool and Khalil.